CBD and the Genes for Anxiety

 FAAH is powerful in two way:

-- Neurotransmitter signalling on an ongoing basis
+- Neurotransmitter signaling on an ongoing basis

 - Brain structure during key times of development within the "anxiety circuit"